Strategic Plan 2020-2024

 Program led by Laurence Berlamont-Equey, Head of Communication and Press Relations

-MEG is developing its new vision around decolonization, collaborative processes, inclusion and creativity.
+MEG is developing its new vision around its social and environmental commitment.
 This radical transformation must be supported by an evolution of its positioning and name.
 Therefore, the name "Museum Ethnography of Geneva" must be challenged, questioned and rethought.
 The new MEG brand must reflect the identity of the institution and the way it wishes to present itself.
 Its verbal identity, image and logo must externally reflect its vision, goals and "promise".
 A new name could be chosen to reflect the transformation of the Museum and the break with its past.
 The MEG will therefore consider a new brand, decolonial and global, that reflects the institution's identity and commitment.
 In this perspective, the Museum will be repositioned in a global and international museum field and its brand must be unique among other similar institutions around the world.

 A strong brand generates an emotional connection, creates a positive sense of attraction, consolidates the existing relationship with its public, but also helps to attract new visitors.